You are here

 Guests appreciate clean, healthy air

 Hotel developers and managers realize air quality can be an important consideration for guests, especially in deciding whether or not to return to the property for future trips or meetings.
 A growing number of travelers, especially those from among the 40 million Americans who suffer from allergies, will no longer stay at hotels unless the guest rooms have allergy-friendly options and appointments.
 As many as 38% of hotels now offer allergy-friendly rooms, and at least 25% of hotels offer air purifiers in rooms (unfortunately, many of those air purifiers produce ions and ozone that can damage health).
-Hotel rooms equipped for allergy-sensitive guests are sold at an average premium of $25 per room night, according to industry analysts.
+Hotel rooms equipped for allergy-sensitive guests are sold at a premium, according to industry analysts.
 The same guests who are willing to pay a premium for allergy-sensitive sleeping rooms also expect the same high level of air quality in lobbies, conference rooms, and even large ballrooms.

 Typical IAQ problems for hotels